Click here for an overview of the Coordinators of the departments.

 3 years

-Applications for admission and enrollment can be submitted at any time.
-Please refer to the information on admission and enrollment and our dates and deadlines.
+You can apply for admission and enrollment at any time.
+Please refer to the information on admission and enrollment as well as our schedule of dates and deadlines.

 If you have any questions, please contact Linda Rustemeier (linda.rustemeier@pknrw.de).

-The focus is on the scientific examination of the structures and processes of living beings as well as processes in which living beings are involved.
+The program focuses on the scientific study of the structures and processes of living organisms, as well as processes in which living beings are involved.

-Doctoral candidates with a degree in mathematics, computer science, natural sciences, technology or engineering who are working on doctoral projects dealing with the topics and issues of the disciplines represented in the department.
+Doctoral candidates with a degree in mathematics, computer science, natural sciences, technology, or engineering, who are pursuing doctoral projects related to the topics and research questions represented within the department.

 Dr.-Ing.